Amazon warehouse workers reject union bid in Alabama

 Cohen, who used to be an executive at Sears Canada, called retail a “rough and tough” industry, adding that “Bezos has built a high performance-based culture with expectations of performance and productivity at every level down to the shop floor.
 If that’s not your gig, don’t go work for them.”

-The National Retail Federation, the nation’s largest retail group, struck a tone of relief after the vote in Bessemer.
+The National Retail Federation, which represents Walmart, Target and other big retailers, struck a tone of relief after the vote in Bessemer.

-“The process works and employees can make an informed decision despite the enormous scrutiny under which this campaign was conducted,” said David French, a spokesman for the federation.
-“Union representation is a choice for workers, but many clearly prefer opportunities in a competitive marketplace that provides strong wages and benefits over the anonymity of a collective bargaining agreement.”
+“Union representation is a choice for workers, but many clearly prefer opportunities in a competitive marketplace that provides strong wages and benefits over the anonymity of a collective bargaining agreement,” said David French, a spokesman for the federation.

 Unions have lost ground nationally for decades since their peak in the decades following World War II.
 In 1970, almost a third of the U.S. workforce belonged to a union.
 In 2020, that figure was 10.8%, according to the U.S. Bureau of Labor Statistics.
 Private sector workers now account for less than half of the 14.3 million union members across the country.